Jewish Studies The Druze Community in Israel

 • Firro, Kais.
 A History of the Druzes.
 Leiden, The Netherlands: Brill, 1992.

-This volume focuses on the religious, political, and characters of the Druze community as a religious minority in the Middle East.
+This volume focuses on the religious, political, and social characters of the Druze community as a religious minority in the Middle East.
 It gives attention to the historical development of the Druze in the modern Middle East, in Lebanon, Syria, Palestine, and Jordan.

 The book traces the historical development of the Druze in Israel.
 It sheds light on the political, social, and economic status of the Druze as part of the inquiry into the Zionist policy to separate the Druze from the other Arabs in Israel that led to the Druze’s crisis of identity.